How to Hit a Draw or Fade by Fine-Tuning Your Wrist Angles

 The proper lead wrist position will determine where the ball goes at impact (straight, left, right).

-• For a fade, the lead wrist should have a little more extension.
-This position opens the clubface to the swing path and allow for that slight left to right turn.
+- For a fade, the lead wrist should have a little more extension, paired with a bit more radial deviation.
+This position opens the clubface to the swing path and allows for that slight left-to-right turn.

-• For a draw, the wrist should be more flexed or bowed to help close the clubface.
-The slightly closed clubface position causes the right to left turn and draw spin.
+- For a draw, the wrist should be more flexed or bowed, paired with a touch of ulnar deviation.
+The slightly closed clubface position causes the right-to-left turn and draw spin.

 Radial Deviation – Cocking of the Wrists